ManOfDiamond/updatebot-Ultroid/README.md

 . updatebot/s*
 ```

-The script will do the process automatically
+The script will do the process automatically.

+### Note

+As github announced token authentication requirements, you'll now need to use token based authentication.